S-Video: 4-pin mini-DIN

 The four-pin mini-DIN connector is the most common of several S-Video connector types.
 The same mini-DIN connector is used in the Apple Desktop Bus for Macintosh computers.
 Apple Desktop Bus cables can be used for S-Video in a pinch.
-Other connector variants include seven-pin locking dub connectors used on many professional S-VHS machines, and dual Y and C BNC connectors, often used for S-Video patch panels.
+Other connector variants include seven-pin locking dub connectors used on many professional S-VHS machines, and separate Y and C BNC connectors, often used for S-Video patch panels.
 Early Y/C video monitors often used phono (RCA connector) that were switchable between Y/C and composite video input.
 Though the connectors are different, the Y/C signals for all types are compatible.

-The mini-DIN pins, being weak, sometimes bend.
-This can result in the loss of color or other corruption (or loss) in the signal.
-A bent pin can be forced back into shape, but this carries the risk of the pin breaking off.

-These plugs are usually made to be plug-compatible with S-video, and include optional features, such as component video using an adapter.
-They are not necessarily S-video, although they can be operated in that mode.

 7-pin mini-DIN

 Non-standard 7-pin mini-DIN connectors (termed 7P) are used in some computer equipment (PCs and Macs).
 A 7P socket accepts, and is pin compatible with, a standard 4-pin S-Video plug.
 The three extra sockets may be used to supply composite (CVBS), an RGB or YPbPr video signal, or an I²C interface.
 The pinout usage varies among manufacturers.
 In some implementations, the remaining pin must be grounded to enable the composite output or disable the S-Video output.

 Some Dell laptops have a digital audio output in a 7-pin socket.